 Lanzarote's role in space exploration

 The combination of its unique landscape, along with its status as a biosphere reserve and geopark, makes Lanzarote an exceptional location for astronaut training.
-The ability of scientists and technicians to carry out simulations in an environment so similar to Mars is not only a milestone in preparation for colonization, but also in the advancement of scientific knowledge that can be beneficial to humanity.
-Furthermore, the global interest in planet Mars increases as new research is developed.
+The ability of scientists and engineers to conduct simulations in an environment so similar to Mars is not only a milestone in preparing for colonization, but also in advancing scientific knowledge that can benefit humanity.
+Furthermore, global interest in the planet Mars is growing as new research is conducted.

 As space agencies around the world advance their exploration plans, interest in Mars is growing.
 The possibility of establishing a human colony on Mars is a topic attracting global attention.
 ESA, NASA, and other organizations are working on technologies that will allow not only reaching the Red Planet, but also on techniques that ensure a sustainable settlement.
 Lanzarote plays a fundamental role in this preparation, providing a realistic training environment.